 2. It enables all types of commercial enterprise, across the globe, to transact and settle in different currencies, allowing them to easily integrate with multiple digital payment systems.
 They can connect to the UDPN via their locally installed business nodes, and thus easily access the CBDC and Stablecoin currency systems.

-3. It does not serve individual end-consumers directly, but rather provides the core digital infrastructure services to softwarethird-party IT systems who can build applications involving digital currency payments in a comparatively low-cost and convenient manner.
+3. It does not serve individual end-consumers directly, but rather provides the core digital infrastructure to software engineers and programers who can build applications involving digital currency payments in a comparatively low-cost and convenient manner.

 4. It supports only CBDCs and regulated fiat-backed stablecoin currency systems as payment methods.
 No unregulated public-chain cryptocurrencies, such as Bitcoin, will be accepted.
 The addition of any new currency is subject to a vote by the UDPN Alliance members as part of the network’s decentralised governance approach.